|A small drum is carved near the top of a memorial for Private George W. Carter|

 in West Suffield (Conn.)
 Cemetery.
 Carter was a drummer in the 16th Connecticut.

 Nine days after John Wilkes Booth emptied a single-shot .44 caliber Derringer pistol into Abraham Lincoln’s brain, nearly 400 former Union prisoners of war crowded onto an old steamer moored in the Potomac River at Alexandria, Va.
-Bound that early Sunday evening for Norfolk, Va., the USS Massachusetts, used during the war to enforce the blockade of the South, was "unfit to carry more than half the number she had on board," a soldier who made the ill-fated trip recalled years later.
+Bound that early Sunday evening for Norfolk, Va., the Massachusetts was "unfit to carry more than half the number she had on board," a soldier who made the ill-fated trip recalled years later.
 Onboard the ship were hard-bitten veterans from New York, Maine, Pennsylvania and Connecticut, all of whom had "seen the elephant" -- and much worse.
 Some of them, barely out of their teens, were survivors of the horrors of prison camps in South Carolina and Georgia, places where "damned Yankees" were truly damned.
 Although the Civil War was effectively over, Uncle Sam had deemed the services of these men necessary for another assignment in the South.